-- 1. Motion of the air in tube is motion.

-- 2. Motion of the refill stick motion.

-- 3. The toy converts motion into motion.
+- 2. Motion of the refill stick motion. - 3.
+The toy converts motion into motion.

 In simple spinner linear motion is converted in to rotatory motion.
 Can you make a toy which converts rotatory motion into linear motion.

 You will enjoy this activity also.
 This will let you to understand how steam engine works.